silvershan/MongoScraper/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Mongo Scraper is a full-stack web application that allows you to scrape for articles on the NY Times website to keep up to date on the latest news!
+You can also save articles and add notes to the articles as well.

 ### Prerequisites